michtrofimov/hse_data_analysis_MSA/README.md

 **Disclaimer:** the entire repository is forked from Aleksandra Galitsyna with her permission.

-We're going through the course on Bioinformatics held by Mikhail Gelfand, and I (Anna Rybina) will be your TA for the Seminar 4 on sequence alignments and motif search.
+We're going through the course on Bioinformatics held by Prof. Mikhail Gelfand, and I (Anna Rybina) will be your TA for the Seminar 4 on sequence alignments and motif search.

 All materials for this seminar,including slides and datasets, can be found at [the github repo](https://github.com/rybinaanya/2022_Skoltech_Bioinformatics_course_seminar_4/)